isaaclyman/pooty/README.md

 - `model(string ModelName)(object Model)` will create a named model.
 You can create as many named models as you want, as long as they have different names.
 Attempting to create a model of the same name twice will overwrite the first one, so be careful.
 Creating a model with the name "universal" will overwrite a universal model.

-#### `control()`:
+#### `controller()`:
 A home for your controller.
 The syntax is very similar to the `model` function:

-- `control(function ControllerFn)` will assign a function as the controller for the entire application, which is fine for simple apps.
-If you invoke the `control()` function again, strange behavior may occur.
+- `controller(function ControllerFn)` will assign a function as the controller for the entire application, which is fine for simple apps.
+If you invoke the `controller()` function again, strange behavior may occur.

-- `control(string ControllerName)(function ControllerFn)` will create a named controller.
+- `controller(string ControllerName)(function ControllerFn)` will create a named controller.
 You can create as many named controllers as you want with different names.
 If you create a controller with the same name as an earlier one, the earlier one may behave sporadically.
 If the controller has the same exact name as a model, *or* if you are using a universal model, the two will be connected automatically.
 Otherwise, you'll have to make the connection yourself (see the `useModel()` function below).

 You probably won't ever need to load a controller after the page is loaded, but if you ever do, just declare it and then use `Pooty.utility.loadController(controllername);`.
 If you intend to have it attached to a model, be certain that the model has already been declared.